 - A functional prototype – Having a functional prototype is important.
 This gives investors confidence in your execution capabilities, gives them a better understanding of what you want to do, and enables them to benchmark you against your competitors.
 Going to meet an angel investor without a working prototype reduces your chances of getting seed capital.

 - A committed team – Before angel investors fund your startup, they will want to ensure that your company is ready for growth.
-One of the best signs that your company is ready to receive seed funding is when you have the right people in place.
+One of the best signs that your company is ready to receive seed money is when you have the right people in place.
 Angel investors generally like to interact with the founder’s team members to assess their potential and also check your ability to hire well.

 - Scalability plan of your business – The scalability factor excites investors.
 A typical investor would be interested in investing money in your firm if they see that it has the potential to achieve exponential growth.
 Knowing your growth projections, a concrete plan to achieve the same and metrics you are going to track builds investor confidence.